-No business owner wants to spend their days putting out fires, fixing mistakes or doing the work they pay others to do.
+Here is something to consider.
+No business owner wants to spend their days putting out fires, fixing mistakes, or doing the work they pay others to do.
 Yet many do because their business doesn’t run without their constant involvement.
-You can’t prevent every potential problem, but you can take steps to improve your situation.
+You can’t prevent every potential problem, but you can take steps to improve your current situation and make your business run smoothly.

 Identify the Gaps in Your Operations